microcmsio/microcms-utils/src/date/README.md

 const dateTime = new Date().toISOString().toLocaleString();
 // 2023-06-01T01:14:53.838Z

-// Local time in the specified time difference is displayed. const absoluteDateTime = getAbsoluteTime(new Date().toISOString(), 9).toLocaleString();
+// Local time in the specified time difference is displayed. ex. display JST on UTC or the other timezone Runtime const absoluteDateTime = getAbsoluteTime(new Date().toISOString(), 9).toLocaleString();
 // 2023/6/1 10:14:53
 ```

 ### getStartAndEndOfTime

-You can get a range of dates, months and years independent of the time zone of the execution environment.
+You can get the start and end ISO strings of a specific day or a range of days or months, adjusted for timezone offset.

 #### day